 Order picking, like receiving is another one of those critical areas of any warehouse whether picking raw materials for manufacturing or picking orders to be shipped to a commercial store or residential retail customer.
-Your goal is to get the correct item to the customer in tact and within the time line the customer demands.
-You want picking to be a uninterrupted flow, like a serene river, with the pick order set in a sequence to build a stable and good looking pallet able to stand up to the rigors of shipping and within the customers specs.
+Your goal is to get the correct item to the customer intact and within the timeline the customer demands.
+You want picking to be an uninterrupted flow, like a serene river, with the pick order set in a sequence to build a stable and good looking pallet, able to stand up to the rigors of shipping and within the customer’s specs.

-If your warehouse pick operation is all ready set up for maximum efficiency you are to be commended.
+If your warehouse pick operation is already set up for maximum efficiency you are to be commended.
 If you would like to get your order picking to that point here are some tips and history to get you there.
-It begins with Vilfredo Federico Damaso Pareto, born July 15, 1848 and the young Italian grew up with many interests and talents including engineering, sociologist, economist and scientist.
-He was the first who observed in 1906 that 80% of the land in Italy was owned by 20% of the population and he further developed the principle by observing that 20% of the pea pods in his garden contained 80% of the peas.
+It begins with Vilfredo Federico Damaso Pareto, born July 15, 1848, and the young Italian grew up with many interests and talents including engineering, sociologist, economist, and scientist.
+He was the first who observed in 1906 than 80% of the land in Italy was owned by 20% of the population and he further developed the principle by observing that 20% of the pea pods in his garden contained 80% of the peas.
 This all gave birth to the Pareto principle of 80/20.

 With that accomplished we can begin planning the slotting sequence and layout of your pick slots.
 Usually want to set it up with heavy & large sturdy items picked first to form the base of the pallet and smaller lighter cases on top to avoid any crushing of boxes.
 If you’re picking strictly raw materials for production put your heaviest items closest to production.
 Make sure to purposely leave a few empty pick slots here and there for future expansion or to help give added slots for holiday season quick movers.